Aliahmed-new/XSS_REPORTS/Reflected_xss_report_58.md

 ---
 ## Summary
-The username segment in the URL path of the Imgur-style messaging page is reflected raw into a double-quoted `href` attribute without any encoding or sanitization.
-The source code itself has a comment saying "VULNERABLE: $username is echoed raw into this double-quoted href" which confirms the issue at the code level.
-Since the username is placed directly inside an `href` attribute without escaping, an attacker can break out of the attribute by closing the quote and injecting an img tag with an onerror handler to execute JavaScript automatically the moment the page loads.
+I identified a relfelcted XSS in the URL path segment of the following endpoint.
+The path segment between account/username/messages, the username segment in the URL path is reflected raw into a double-quoted `href` attribute without sanitization.
+Since the username is placed directly inside an `href` attribute without escaping, an attacker can break out of the attribute by allowing JavaScript execution through an event handler injection.
 ---
 ## Vulnerable Endpoint
 ```